Goals

 Understanding the origin of the elements, the astrophysical sites of their production, and providing constraints on the nuclear physics processes involved in their creation, are several of the fundamental goals of JINA.
 In order to further these ambitious undertakings, JINA has become an institutional partner in the extension of the Sloan Digital Sky Survey, SDSS-II.

-This effort, funded by the Sloan Foundation, the National Science Foundation, and contributions from participating institutions, assumes operation of the 2.5m telescope on Apache Point, New Mexico in July 2005, and will complete in July 2008.
-SDSS-II consists of three projects: (1) LEGACY, which will finish spectroscopic observations of galaxies and quasars originally started during SDSS-I, (2) SNS, a new-generation survey for Type Ia supernovae, and (3) SEGUE: The Sloan Extension for Galactic Understanding and Exploration.
-For more details, see the SDSS website: http://www.sdss.org.
+This effort, funded by the Sloan Foundation, the National Science Foundation, and contributions from participating institutions, assumed operation of the 2.5m telescope on Apache Point, New Mexico in July 2005, and completed in July 2008.
+SDSS-II consists of three projects: (1) LEGACY, which finishes spectroscopic observations of galaxies and quasars originally started during SDSS-I, (2) SNS, a new-generation survey for Type Ia supernovae, and (3) SEGUE: The Sloan Extension for Galactic Understanding and Exploration.

 • Read more news